Language educators will love the community support and interaction provided by our e-mail list.

 Ohio State University, Columbus, OH

-Training Programs for Teachers of Japanese and Chinese as well as language immersion classes; Learning East Asian Languages in Cross-Cultural Contexts; Presentation of East Asian Languages and Cultures.
+Training Programs for Teachers of Japanese and Chinese as well as language immersion classes and camps fro students.

 For more information, consult the Web site or contact by phone (614) 688-3080; or email.